-Liverpool is an energetic, vibrant, ever growing city and seaport in Merseyside.
+Liverpool is an energetic and vibrant city and seaport in Merseyside.
 It is situated in the North West of England but you can find yourself in London in as little as two and a half hours if journeyed by train.
-Last year, the Sunday Times voted it as regionally one of the best places to live in.

 A very beautiful city - it is here where the River Mersey meets the Irish Sea, and yes, you really can take a ferry across the Mersey where you can soak up some of the best views of the fabulous waterfront and surrounding areas.

 Famous for being the birthplace of the legendary rock group The Beatles, well known football teams and the distinctive accent, there is so much more to this splendid city.

 You need not venture far at all to appreciate the rich and varied culture.
 There are more than plenty of interesting museums and galleries to captivate you.
 In fact there are more on offer here than in any other place in the UK apart from London.

 The Royal Albert Dock attracts visitors to stroll around the quayside to sample some of the many places of interest as well as the fantastic bars and restaurants.
 There are more grade one listed buildings here collectively than anywhere in the country.

 If it is a day of retail therapy that you prefer then look no further as there are more shops in Liverpool than you can shake a stick at.
 With designer shops, traditional high street shops and hidden quirky gems selling unique goods, shopping has never been so much fun.
 Many of the cafes and restaurants are multiple award winning with several occupying wonderful historic listed buildings and the fantastic nightlife is second to none.

 Liverpool has a long trading history dating back centuries which then expanded significantly, soon becoming a leading port within the British Empire, appealing to many who decided to then settle here including the Irish and because of this, many Liverpudlians can boast an Irish ancestor or two.